serghiou/best-of-data-science/best-of-python.md

 **[Kaggle: Faster Data Science Education.](https://www.kaggle.com/learn/overview)** Tutorial.
 A fantastic set of tutorials on all of the tools required, from Python to Pandas to Deep Learning.
 A highly-recommended resource, especially for those with minimal previous exposure to programming and machine learning.

+**[Recalibration.](https://scikit-learn.org/stable/modules/calibration.html)** Tutorial.
+A great tutorial on how to use Scikit to study and improve the calibration of your models.